2-Octave Christmas Music from Choraegus

 More information about this 8-bell arrangement

-Sheet music for Good King Wenceslas is available to purchase and download from Choraegus.
+Sheet music for How Firm a Foundation is available to purchase and download from Choraegus.
 When you look at the page on the Choraegus website, you’ll see that there are two arrangements of this carol.
 This one is Version 2.
 Make sure you add the correct one to your shopping cart!
-This version is less challenging than our earlier version, and more straightforward for a quartet to play.
+This version is less challenging than our earlier version, and more straightforward for a quartet or beginning/improving duo to play.

 Purchasing this arrangement gives you permission to print and maintain up to four copies for your handbell group, so you only need to pay once.
 Purchase also gives you permission to use this piece in online and live-streamed worship services.
 See our licensing agreement for full details, and please remember to mention the title and arranger of the piece on video-sharing sites and social media.